mne-tools/mne-python/doc/source/python_tutorial.rst

      [7304    0    4]
      [7413    0    2]]

+Note that, by default, we use stim_channel='STI 014'.
+If you have a different system (e.g., a newer system that uses channel 'STI101' by default), you can use the following to set the default stim channel to use for finding events:

+    >>> mne.utils.set_config('MNE_STIM_CHANNEL_0', 'STI101') # doctest: +SKIP

 Events are stored as 2D numpy array where the first column is the time instant and the last one is the event number.
 It is therefore easy to manipulate.